shreyash070106/foresight-retailpulse-AI/README.md

 - EDA, model, risk, and executive reports

 > This version is built as a complete reproducible project.
 It includes a seeded enhanced dataset generator because the actual raw CSV extracts were not available in this workspace.
 When you receive official Zidio CSVs, replace the files in `data/raw/` and run the same pipeline again.
+This project is based on the provided RetailPulse dataset.
+The raw dataset files are stored in data/raw and include sales, inventory, SKU master, and calendar data.
+These files were cleaned, merged, and transformed into processed files stored in data/processed, which are used for forecasting, inventory risk scoring, customer analytics, and dashboard visualization.
 ---

 ## Project positioning